-Probably the Conor Harrington piece because that really set it all off, that was a really big ‘holy shit’ moment for me anyway.
-I didn’t know it was there until I just turned a corner, probably on the way to the pub, and then there was a Conor Harrington piece.
+Probably the Conor Harrington piece because that really set it all off, that was just a really big ‘holy shit’ moment for me anyway.
+I didn’t know it was there until i just turned a corner, probably on the way to the pub, and then there was a Conor Harrington piece.
 And that was sort of when he became huge with a show in London, he was just putting out that style for the first time, that old school, classical style painting.
 Also the Christina Angelina piece, and the MTO wall; they’re both amazing.

 Will you tell us about the Loft?

-Some friends from my class in uni got the studio space in 2011 and started doing ‘Drink & Draw.
+Some friends from my class in uni got the studio space in 2011 and started doing ‘Drink & Draw’.
 I went along and Brian Kielt mentioned there was a space in the studio to rent; I had been looking for a space for a while and hadn’t had much luck so I took that opportunity straight away and moved in the next day.
 We made a Facebook group and everybody put their skills together and tried to do cool stuff whenever we had the opportunity.
-There was myself and Brian who are painters, we had Badger who is an illustrator, we had a web designer, and just loads of different skill sets that we were able to bring together and create interesting things, and create an online presence without any overheads.
+There was myself and Brian who are painters, we had Badger who is an illustrator, we had a web designer, and just loads of different skills sets that we were able to bring together and creat interesting things, and create an online presence without any overheads.
 So the more we were putting out, the more people saw this unique space in the city centre, and we started getting contacted by people all the time looking to put on gigs, comedy shows, book it out for photoshoots and videos and whatever.
-We had no real plan other that just to support people who were creative and, similar to us, were at a grassroots level.
-‘Drink & Draw’ started to take off after 2 or 3 years; it was doing quite well, we were getting 15-20 people initially and then it dropped off to 5 or 6 for a while, but we kept plugging away with it and now we’re in Town Square and we’re getting 70 or 80 people every month which is great.
+We had no real plan other than just to support people who were creative and, similar to us, were at a grassroots level.
+‘Drink & Draw’ started to take off after 2 or 3 years; it was doing quite well, we were getting 15-20 people initially and then it dropped off to 5 or 6 for a while, but we kept plugging away with it and now we’re in Town Square and were getting 70 or 80 people every month which is great.

 Are you thinking of getting another space?

 Not really.
-I’m at the point where I need to focus on myself and what my output is, rather than what a collective is; the collective was very multidisciplinary which was great in getting us to a point, but that was maybe was a distraction to people like myself and Brian who were fairly serious about our own work, so I think we had taken it as far as we could go.
-It’s regretful what happened and being asked to leave the space for it’s demolition but I think my output has improved a lot since I’ve been able to focus on myself and I know Brian’s has as well, and Badger has gone on to get a really sweet job doing graphic design for a publishing company, so I think it’s worked out well.
-You have to always keep pressing forward.
+I’m at the point where I need to focus on myself and what my output is, rather than what a collective is; the collective was very multidisciplinary which was great in getting us to a point, but that was maybe a distraction to people like myself and Brian who were fairly serious about our own work, so I think we had taken it as far as we could go.
+It’s regretful what happened and being asked to leave the space for its demolition but I think my output has improved a lot since I’ve been able to focus on myself and I know Brian’s has as well, and Badger has gone on to get a really sweet job doing graphic design for a publishing company, so I think it’s worked out well.
+You always have to keep pressing forward.